THeK3nger/darian-calendar-elixir/README.md

 # DarianCalendar

-This Elixir package convert a terrestrial UTC date and time into the [Darian Calendar][1] date and time, a fictional civilian calendar proposed by Thomas Gangale.
+This Elixir package converts a terrestrial UTC date and time into the corresponding [Darian Calendar][1] date and time, a _fictional civilian calendar_ proposed by Thomas Gangale.

-Actually the computation start from 11th March 1609, the so called **telescopic era**.
+Actually, computation starts from 11th March 1609; the so called **telescopic era**.

-This is just a fun project to become familiar with Elixir syntax. :) It is also the only Darian Calendar implementation that actually explain the meaning of all the involved magic numbers! :D
+This is just a fun project to become familiar with Elixir syntax. :) It is also the only Darian Calendar implementation that explains the meaning of every involved magic numbers! :D

 ![Mars Gif](mars.gif)<sup>1</sup>